 On 27 October 2021, the European Commission adopted a further (draft) package of a review of the CRR and the CRD IV which is currently subject to further discussions on an EU level.
-Currently, trilogue negotiations between the European Council, the European Parliament and the European Commission which have been opened on 9 March 2023 are still ongoing.
-These new rules which shall apply as of 1 January 2025 (with multi-year transitional periods for the out-put floor and some other provisions) are aimed to ensure that EU banks become more resilient to potential future economic shocks, while contributing to Europe's recovery from the COVID-19 pandemic and the transition to climate neutrality.
+Trilogue negotiations between the European Council, the European Parliament and the European Commission have been finalized end of November 2023.
+A publication of the respective legislative package in the official Journal of the EU is expected in the first half of the year 2024.
+Most of these new rules shall apply as of

+1 January 2025 (with multi-year transitional periods for the out-put floor and some other provisions) and are aimed to ensure that EU banks become more resilient to potential future economic shocks, while contributing to Europe's recovery from the COVID-19 pandemic and the transition to climate neutrality.
 This package of the European Commission comprises the following legislative elements: